WASdev/ci.docker.websphere-traditional/base/Run-install-image.md

-## Running the IBM WebSphere Application Server Classic Base Install image
+## Running the IBM WebSphere Application Server Base traditional install image

-When the container is started using the IBM WebSphere Application Server Classic Base Install image, it executes the createProfileAndStartServer script which takes the following environment variables:
+When the container is started by using the IBM WebSphere Application Server Base traditional install image, the createProfileAndStartServer script is executed and takes the following environment variables:

-* PROFILE_NAME(optional)[default 'AppSrv01']
+* PROFILE_NAME (optional, default is 'AppSrv01')
-* CELL_NAME(optional)[default 'DefaultCell01']
+* CELL_NAME (optional, default is 'DefaultCell01')
-* NODE_NAME(optional)[default 'DefaultNode01']
+* NODE_NAME (optional, default is 'DefaultNode01')
-* HOST_NAME(optional)[default 'localhost']
+* HOST_NAME (optional, default is 'localhost')

-# Running the image using the default values
+# Running the image by using the default values

 ```bash
 docker run --name <container-name> -h <container-name> -p 9060:9060 -p 9080:9080 -d <image-name>